lekhrajsinghrajput/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## Steps:
 - Create application load balancers cluster.
 This way you can have multiple instances behind 1 IP in a region.
 During a failover scenario, you would fail over the single DNS entry at your DNS provider to point to the DR site.
 This is much more intelligent than pointing to a single instance of a web server.
 - Have a replicated database and perform a failover on the database.
 While a backup is good and necessary, it is time-consuming to restore from backup.
 In this DR step, you would have already configured replication and would perform the database failover.
 Ideally, your application would be using a generic CNAME DNS record and would just connect to the DR instance of the database.
+- Have a backup S3 bucket that will replicate the original S3 bucket for storing the terraform state and rds backup.
+- Have two ECR repo's in different regions, in case of failure point to the different ECR repo in another region.